M-Variance Asymptotics and Uniqueness of Descriptors: Introduction

 \section{Introduction}

 Asymptotic theory is a cornerstone of statistics and an important underpinning for the use of asymptotic distribution quantiles in hypothesis tests.
 For this reason, asymptotic theory has been generalized to a variety of different settings.
-Here we focus on m-estimators, which are a fairly broad class of estimators.
-Most of the motivation, examples and simulations consider the Fr\'echet mean on manifolds but our results are applicable to a variety of different scenarios as illustrated by our data applications.
-To be as general as possible, we develop asymptotic theory for non-Euclidean data and descriptor spaces.
+Here we focus on M-estimators, which are a fairly broad class of estimators.
+The motivation of our approach stems from the Fr\'echet mean on manifolds but our results are applicable to a variety of different scenarios as illustrated by our data applications.
+In order to include descriptors like covariance matrices of normal distributions we do not restrict ourselves to linear spaces but develop asymptotic theory for non-Euclidean data and descriptor spaces.
 Asymptotic theory for such settings has been developed among others by \cite{HL98,BP05,H11a,BL17}.
-Notably, \cite{EH19} even extends asymptotic theory to probability measures featuring a lower asymptotic rate than $n^{-1/2}$, a phenomenon termed ``smeariness''.
+Notably, \cite{EH19} even extend asymptotic theory to probability measures featuring a lower asymptotic rate than $n^{-1/2}$, a phenomenon termed ``smeariness''.